OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 Security risks in obtained data or models can arise from accidental mistakes or from manipulations - just like with obtained source code or software components.

 The AI supply chain can be complex.
 Just like with obtained source code or software components, data or models may involve multiple suppliers.
 For example: a model is trained by one vendor and then fine-tuned by another vendor.
 Or: an AI system contains multiple models, one is a model that has been fine-tuned with data from source X, using a base model from vendor A that claims data is used from sources Y and Z, where the data from source Z was labeled by vendor B.
-Because of hise supply chain complexity, data and model provenance is a helpful activity.
-The Software Bill Of Materials (SBOM) becomes the AIBOM (AI Bill Of Materials) or MBOM (Model Bill of Material).
+Because of this supply chain complexity, data and model provenance is a helpful activity.
+The Software Bill Of Materials (SBOM) becomes the AI Bill Of Materials (AIBOM) or Model Bill of Material (MBOM).

 Standard supply chain management includes provenance & pedigree, verifying signatures, using package repositories, frequent patching, and using dependency verification tools.

 As said, in AI many of the software components are executed development-time, instead of just in production.
 Data engineering and model engineering involve operations on data and models for which often external components are used (e.g. tools such as Notebooks, or other MLOps applications).
 Because AI development has new assets such as the data and model parameters, these components pose a new threat.
 To make matters worse, data scientists also install dependencies on the Notebooks which makes the data and model engineering environment a dangerous attack vector and the classic supply chain guardrails typically don’t scan it.